miateoh/CW2025/README.md

 ## Notes

-This README reflects the **initial setup stage** of the coursework.
-It will be expanded as refactoring, new features, documentation, and testing are implemented.
+This README will continue to be updated throughout the development of gameplay additions, documentation, and final deliverables.